 The Canadian domestic airline market is dominated by Air Canada and Westjet Airlines, both accounting for about 70 percent of the total domestic market as of 2017.
 This duopoly has precipitated a high cost in Canadian airfare with system-wide average airfare standing at 220.7 Canadian dollars as of the fourth quarter of 2016.
 In comparison, the average U.S. passenger fare in domestic, scheduled service air traffic is just a little above a hundred U.S. dollars.

-The total number of air passengers in Canada, both enplaned and deplaned, amounted to around 133 million in 2015.
-For that same year, the number of domestic air passengers stood at around 79.5 million.
-Between 2015 and 2016, there were a total of 1,445 licensed air carriers in Canada, with 610 of them being Canadian air carriers.
+The total number of both enplaned and deplaned air passengers in 2016 alone in Canada amounted to around 133 million, with about 83.4 million of them being domestic air passengers.
+Between 2016 and 2017, there were a total of 840 licensed air carriers in Canada; 613 of them being Canadian air carriers.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date